icmus/GameStack/README.md

 # GameStack Overview

-GameStack is a gaming and interactive media library for Mono, Xamarin.iOS and Xamarin.Android.
+GameStack is a toolkit for building games and interactive displays with Mono, Xamarin.iOS and Xamarin.Android.
 GameStack supports Mac, Linux, iOS and Android build targets and can be used with MonoDevelop/Xamarin Studio or other development environments.
 It can be used with Xamarin to publish on mobile app stores, or with embedded Linux PCs to drive interactive displays.